Virtual Machines Using VMware Workstation

-12. Choose a virtual disk type (recommend is SCSI) and click next
+12. Choose a virtual disk type (SCSI is recommend) and click Next

-Note: You can choose to allocate all disk space and create a virtual disk of size 40 GB (as in this case), but this requires 40 GB of physical hard disk space to be available to allocate.
-If you decide not to choose the allocate disk space option, the virtual disk space will increase gradually as you use the virtual machine.
+Note: You can choose to allocate all disk space and create a virtual disk of 40 GB (as in this case), but this requires 40 GB of physical hard disk space to be available to allocate.
+If you decide not to choose the "Allocate disk space" option, the virtual disk space will increase gradually as you use the virtual machine.

-14. Specify the file name for the disk since it needs to be provided then click next to continue.
+14. Provide a file name for the disk then click Next to continue.

 Note: The file will be stored having .vmdk as its file extension.